freewili/freewili_webdocs/docs/extending-with-orcas/maestro-debug-orca.md

 # Maestro Debug Orca

-The Maestro Orca is a trouble shooting and development tool for FREE-WiLi.
+The Maestro Orca is a trouble shooting and development tool for FREE-WILi.
 The board consists of a USB debugger for the RP2040 main controller and IO test points.

 <div class="text--center">